swlim03/ML_Project/README.md

 NI and OCF reflect a firm's profitability and earning qualities, while TA represents the operational capacity of a firm.
 All three features are positively correlated with high negative EM and negatively correlated with high positive EM.
 OCF has the highest correlation at ±0.164 (t) and ±0.275 (t-1), indicating current year OCF has greater influence on EM than prior year OCF.
 In contrast, prior year NI and TA had higher correlation with EM than current year NI and TA.

+A firm with strong profitability, cash flow and size may opt to conduct high negative EM (e.g. reducing current earnings) to smooth future performance or prevent overly high future expectations.
+In contrast, firms with lower profitability, cash flow and size may be more inclined to high positive EM (e.g. inflate current earnings), to meet performance targets or investor expectations.

 ## 3. Which machine learning algorithms perform better in predicting EM?
 Performance of each default and random search tuned-model
-![ML Model Performance Table](EM_Detection/Image/ML_Performance.png) The results show that the default XGB model achieve the best overall performance, closely followed by tuned-XGB.
+![ML Model Performance Table](EM_Detection/Image/ML_Performance.png)

+The results show that the default XGB model achieve the best overall performance, closely followed by tuned-XGB.
 Tuned-GB ranks third, while default GB shows slightly lower but competitive performance.

 Model is ranked based on F1-score due to its ability to balance precision and recall under class imbalance.
 Overall, default XGB achieves the highest F1-score (0.7947), indicating the most effective trade-off between precision and recall.